GalloElizalde/fnirs-pca-ica-finger-tapping/README.md

 # fNIRS Finger Tapping — PCA & ICA (HbO / HbR)

 End-to-end mini-project using **fNIRS finger tapping data** to decompose hemodynamic signals into latent components with **unsupervised learning**.
-The goal is to separate **task-related activity** from **physiological / structured noise** using **PCA** and **ICA**, and to compare both methods quantitatively.
+The goal is to identify components correlated with task timing and components dominated by physiological or structured noise, using **Principal Component Analysis (PCA)** and **Independent Component Analysis (ICA)**, and to compare both methods quantitatively.

-This project is intentionally simple and transparent, focusing on signal structure rather than prediction.

 ---